Namaztak/Speedrunner-Reset-Thing/readme.md

 Finally, it will ask if you're doing another run.
 If yes, it'll immediately re-launch the exe you chose in step 1.
 If no, it'll ask if you want to restore the saves it quietly backed up when you first set up the config for that game.
 If yes, it does that, and if no, it'll just exit.

+# Floor it?
+If you have at least one game set up, it'll ask you on launch whether you wanna floor it.
+If you say yes, it's a confirmation that you just wanna mindlessly mash out run after run, so it'll skip asking you, for that entire session, whether you want to relaunch the game, and whether you're gonna do another run.
+If you want your game to stop launching, you'll have to just kill the script, either by closing your terminal, or hitting Ctrl+C (Keyboard interrupt) in the terminal window.

+If you say no, it'll be a lot less aggressive.

 ## TO DO:

 1. ~~Make it check that it actually can delete the files, and if not, tell the user to change the folder permissions.~~